 - It doesn't reduce the character's capabilities.
-(In real life, the lack of depth perception and vision on that side can be very troublesome, but in fiction this only comes up if the writer wants it to.)
+(In real life, the lack of depth perception and peripheral vision on that side can be troublesome, though not as much so as people tend to think.
+In fiction this only comes up if the writer wants it to.)

 - In a live-action production, removing an actor's arm (et cetera) is hard to fake with special effects, and scars require makeup.
 A patch is easy.